RichardBradley/liquibase.github.com/manual/maven.md

 #### Using a global configuration for multiple projects ####
 edited on [Oct 31th, 2008]

 Through the usage of a parent-pom (some call it company super-pom) it is possible to have a centralized Liquibase plugin configuration that applies to all your Maven child projects.
-For a detailed explanation of the super-pom concept, see [[http://maven.apache.org/guides/introduction/introduction-to-the-pom.html|Maven manual Pom section]].
+For a detailed explanation of the super-pom concept, see [Maven manual Pom section](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html).

 In this setup, the plugin configuration is set in the super-pom, so that it becomes available to all child projects.
 The adaptation to each project needs (database driver, jdbc url, etc.) is made through a local ''liquibase.properties'' file.
 In addition, since several configurations may be necessary inside the project, ''liquibase.properties'' can be filtered by with the Maven resource filtering system.